JoshVanL/kubecon-2023-spiffe/README.md

-Installation is the [same (including installing cert-manager)](https://cert-manager.io/docs/projects/csi-driver-spiffe/#installation), except for the image name and tag:
+Installation is the [same (including installing cert-manager)](https://cert-manager.io/docs/projects/csi-driver-spiffe/#installation), except for the image name and tag.
+Remember to disable the default approver in cert-manager!:

 ```bash
 helm upgrade -i -n cert-manager cert-manager-csi-driver-spiffe jetstack/cert-manager-csi-driver-spiffe --wait \